-In line filters: In line shower water filters are installed just after the shower arm.
-They are often compact but it will bring the showerhead lower than it already is, so take that into consideration.
+In-line shower water filters are installed just after the shower arm.
+They are often compact, but it will bring the showerhead lower than it already is, so keep that in mind.
 The good thing is that they can be put in line and used with any showerhead you already have.
 This type of filter can also be used with a shower arm extension if the filter brings the showerhead too far down.

 Are they easy to put in?
-Yes, every shower water filter that I have seen is quick and easy to install.
+Yes, every shower water filter that we have seen is quick and easy to install.
 Some basics things that can make the project go smoothly:

 - how to install a showerhead